j-stach/blok/README.md

 - Stack, Layer, Row are all generic types
 - Added partial references
 - Connections no longer rely on clone
-- Connect methods moved to Node trait
+- Connection methods moved to a `Node` subtrait
-- Alignments can be used on rows and layers during connection
+- Alignments can be used on rows and layers during connection, as with blocks.
+- Transformations temporarily removed
 #### For 0.0.3
+- [ ] Improved transformations
-- [ ] Removing blocks from stack/layer/row
+- [ ] Methods for removing blocks
-- [ ] Error types
+- [ ] Descriptive error types
 - [ ] 1-based array indexing
-- [ ] Tests improved
+- [ ] Tests and documentation improved
 - [ ] TBD...

 ## Notes on style